hazzanajao/BookingManagerApp/README.md

 H2 In-memory Db
 JUnit5 + Mockito (For testing the Srvice Layers, Controllers and Repositories)

-For The Frontend view the Client UI I developed with Angular framework :
+For The Frontend, you can view the Client UI I developed with Angular framework:
 👉 https://bookmanagerapp-f4df2.web.app/home

 What is next?, I am working on the React Client UI.